oceanprotocol/ocean.py/READMEs/publish-flow-credentials.md

 Here are the steps:

 1. Publish a dataset that can only be accessed by Alice and Bob.
 Everyone else will be denied.
-2. Update the dataset so only Carlos will be denied, everyone else will have access.
+2. Update the dataset so only Bob will be denied, everyone else will have access.

 Let's go through each step.